nischal-khadka/vapt-learning/notes/VAPT_Notes.md

 		$ sudo nmap -sS -p80 -f MACHINE_IP

-  -> The 24 bytes of TCP header will be divided into multiple bytes of 8.
+ 	 - The 24 bytes of TCP header will be divided into multiple bytes of 8.

-  -> So, adding another -ff will fragment the data into multiples of 16, first will get 16 bytes and thhe remaing will get the 8 bytes of the TCP header.
+  	 - So, adding another -ff will fragment the data into multiples of 16, first will get 16 bytes and thhe remaing will get the 8 bytes of the TCP header.

 - Service Detection:

-		$ sudo nmap -sV MACHINE_IP (grabs service banner and bersion info)
+		$ sudo nmap -sV MACHINE_IP

+  - grabs service banner and bersion info

 - OS Detection and Traceroute:

-		$ sudo nmap -sS -O MACHINE_IP (OS details)
+		$ sudo nmap -sS -O MACHINE_IP

+  - OS details

-		$ sudo nmap -sS --traceroute MACHINE_IP (finding routers between attacker and the target)
+		$ sudo nmap -sS --traceroute MACHINE_IP

+ - finding routers between attacker and the target

 # NETWORKS ATTACKS